flypenguin/hugo-flypenguin-de/content/post/2018/2018-01-20-arch-full-disk-encryption-btrfs-on-efi-systems.md

 ## Prepare the hard disk

-Use <span class="lang:default decode:true crayon-inline">parted</span> to init the disk and ...
+Use `parted` to init the disk and ...

   1. [init the disk using a GPT partitioning scheme][1], then create
   2. [a GPT boot partition and put 100% of the remaining space in another partition][2] (the first two actions behind the link)